Skip to main content

 How strong is a Thai Iced Tea?

 The Thai Iced Tea is alcohol-free.
-A standard serving contains approximately 289 calories.
+This recipe is estimated to contain approximately 289 kcal.
 Calorie content varies based on the juices, syrups and mixers used.

 When is a Thai Iced Tea typically served?